 Yes, Panama is thriving.
-It boasts the most vibrant economy in Latin America…#29 in the world, in fact, and well ahead of the U.S. which ranks #115 according to recent data released by the CIA World Factbook.
+It boasts one of the top two most vibrant economies in Latin America…and well ahead of the U.S. in fact, according to recent data released by the CIA World Factbook.

 For you, this means that Panama is a land of opportunity.
 Many foreign retirees who have settled in Panama have started B&Bs, opened restaurants or bars, run import-export businesses, and more…

-I'm sure you've heard of Panama's biggest stimulus project: a massive expansion of that Modern Wonder of the World called the Panama Canal.
-It's just one of several mega-projects expected to fuel Panama's economy in the years to come.
+I'm sure you've heard of Panama's biggest stimulus project: the recently completed (and massive) expansion of that Modern Wonder of the World called the Panama Canal.
+It's just one of several mega-projects helping to fuel Panama's economy in the years to come.

 Not bad for a "Third World" country, huh?
 Well, believe me, Panama is hardly Third World these days.
 For instance:

-Here, in fact, is is one couple's average monthly budget, for their comfortable lifestyle in the Coronado area—not far from Panama City:
+Here, in fact, is an average monthly budget, for a comfortable lifestyle for a couple in the beach community of Chame—not far from Panama City:

 |Propane (cooking and hot water):||$5|